taylor-ortiz/denver-dev-expense-tracker-lwc/README.md

 ## 13. Bug!
 -  When switching to a month with no expenses, the totalExpensesAmount variable is not showing 0.
 What could be causing this?

+# Quiz Questions

+## **Question 1:**
+What are the three main files that make up a Lightning Web Component's anatomy?
+- A. Component.js, Component.html, Component.xml
+- B. Component.js, Component.html, Component.js-meta.xml
+- C. Component.js, Component.html, Component.css

+---

+## **Question 2:**
+In Lightning Web Components, what is the primary purpose of the `@api` decorator?
+- A. To make a field reactive.
+- B. To make a property public.
+- C. To wire data from an external source.

+---

+## **Question 3:**
+Which type of event propagation in LWC allows the event to bubble up through parent components until it reaches the DOM?
+- A. Capturing Events
+- B. Non-Bubbling Events
+- C. Bubbling Events